 “I regard the theatre as the greatest of all art forms, the most immediate way in which a human being can share with another the sense of what it is to be a human being.”
 Oscar Wilde

 Drama is recognized as a subject that benefits the learning and development of children.
 There are three main strands to the effective use of drama: a means to build children’s confidence and develop their social skills; a teaching approach for exploring cross-curricular subjects and issues, and an aid in developing children’s performance and self-presentation skills.
 These strands often overlap or interact.

 The PYP Choir is an after school activity open to all students in Grade 3-5.
 Students rehearse Tuesdays 15:15-16:15 in the primary music rooms, preparing for concerts and events throughout the year.

-The Primary Drama Production Club is an after school activity open to all students in Grade 4 and 5.
+The Primary Drama Production Club rehearses after school on Wednesdays from 15:15-16:30 and is open to all students in Grade 5.
 Students develop their performance skills and collaborate towards a production in the Spring.

 Each year, VIS produces a large theatrical show in December - alternating a musical or a drama performance.
 These include students from G6-G12.
 Rehearsals run after school and students are encouraged to engage in all aspects of the production: from acting to stage design, from sound and light to publicity, from making costumes to make up, etc. The play for this school year is the popular comedy Robin Hood.

 VIS is an active member of the International Schools Theatre Association.
 Each year, we take students to the Middle School and the High School Festival, which are held in different locations every year.

 In the last few years VIS reached out to include movement and dance into its performances.
 In 2017 VIS performed "Fantasy and Lies" based on Peer Gynt by Edvard Grieg, in 2016 Carnival of the Animals by Camille Saint-Saëns.